himanshuk123/Project3-Point-of-Sale/README.md

 ## Description
-Point of sale software is used by the retailers to conduct sales in person.
-It's sometimes a cash register, computer, or even a tablet where cashiers input products, tally the cost, and conduct the financial transaction.
+POS (Point of Sale) is a system to manage the sales in a retail store.
+When a customer arrives at the POS counter with the products/goods to purchase, the cashier will start a new sale transaction.
+When the sale transaction is complete, the customer pays in cash, card or UPI.
+After the payment is successful, a receipt will be printed Admin - will create staff, add a new inventory, update stocks Staff/cashier - staff can sale products to the customers and invoke a purchase receipt Customer/Client - buy new products.

 ## Technologies used
 * Java 8